 Minors and under-age drinking on licensed premises

-- prevent minors from entering your licensed premises (unless they are exempted)
+- prevent under-age people from entering your licensed premises (unless they are exempted)

 - refuse to sell alcohol to minors.

 This guide explains licensees' legal requirements for dealing with minors and under-age drinking on licensed premises.
-It discusses exceptions for minors being on licensed premises, requirements for checking ID and penalties for non-compliance.
+It discusses exceptions for minors being on licensed premises, acceptable types of ID and the requirements for checking ID properly, and penalties for not complying with the law.